As the premier local vacation rentals specialists, we are often asked, “What is there to do in Aspen in the summer?”

 2. Go On A Culinary Adventure

 With restaurants seemingly lining every block, make sure you have room in your itinerary for experiencing some of Aspen’s most exquisite cuisine.
-Whether you join the locals at their favorite watering hole over at the Red Onion or enjoy the Forbes five-star dining at Element 47 located in the Little Nell hotel, there is food for everyone in this small town.
+Whether you join the locals at their favorite watering hole over at the Aspen Pie Shop or enjoy the Forbes five-star dining at Element 47 located in the Little Nell hotel, there is food for everyone in this small town.

 Some more of our other favorite local eats: